PrairieLearn/PrairieLearn/docs/elements.md

 | `show-help-text`          | boolean             | true     | Show the question mark at the end of the input displaying required input parameters.                                                                                      |
 | `multiline`               | boolean             | false    | Whether or not to to allow the input to include line breaks.                                                                                                              |

+#### Details

+The student answer will use a single `\n` as a newline character, even if `multiline` is not enabled.
+To avoid issues with newlines, they can be ignored by enabling `remove-spaces`.

 #### Example implementations

 - [element/stringInput]